OceanParcels/virtualship/design-doc.md

 ---

-[^1]: Validate -> Make sure that ship track isn't on land, make sure that the ship track isn't unrealistic for the ship speed.
+[^1]: Verify -> Make sure that ship track isn't on land, make sure that the ship track isn't unrealistic for the ship speed.

 [^2]: If we want to support this, there will be added complexity: we will need to show the users the binary files, but the zarr files behind the scenes will still need to be cached so that the simulation can continue from where it left off.